JartanFTW/Bustadice-Enhancer/README.md

 # Bustadice-Enhancer
 Some extra functions and features for scripting for the BTC website bustadice.com
+In progress, not ready for use.